rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Connect Data-Layer to View-Layer: Introducing React Apollo" "react-apollo-connecting-layers" %}}

-All we've donen thus far has been the framework agnostic part of Apollo Client.
+All we've done thus far has been the framework agnostic part of Apollo Client.
 However, without connecting React to it, you'd have a hard time making effective use of GraphQL.
 That's why there is an official library to connect both worlds: {{% a_blank "react-apollo" "https://github.com/apollographql/react-apollo" %}}.
 The great thing about those connecting libraries is that there are solutions for other view-layer solutions like Angular and Vue, too, so you can use the Apollo Client in a framework agnostic way.
 In the following, it needs two steps to connect the Apollo Client with React.
 First, install the library in the command line in your project folder:

 {{< highlight javascript >}}
 npm install react-apollo --save